 A series of one-month DSM2 simulations for representative historical tidal variations of July 1985 have been used to compare the general effects of tidal gate operations.
 The natural tidal level and flow variations in the south Delta channels without any CVP or SWP pumping or tidal gates will be shown as a reference for the comparison of alternative tidal gate operations.
 Tide level and flow variations with full pumping (i.e., CVP at 4,600 cfs and SWP at 8,500 cfs) will then be presented and compared with the tidal level and flow variations when the temporary barriers are installed.
 Finally, the tidal level and flow variations that could be achieved with two possible south Delta tidal gate operations will be contrasted.
 The head of Old River fish control gate was assumed to be open during the entire study month.
-The full range of potential tidal gate operations.
+The full range of potential tidal gate operations can then be described and understood in reference to these example conditions.